Bobnix/ApexDocEx/README.md

 ```

 ## Documenting Class Files
 ApexDoc scans each class file, and looks for comment blocks with special keywords to identify the documentation to include for a given class, property, or method.
 The comment blocks must always begin with /** (or additional *'s) and can cover multiple lines.
 Each line must start with * (or whitespace and then *).
 The comment block ends with */.
 Special tokens are called out with @token.
+The @description token can be omitted if the description is the first text in the comment.
 ### Class Comments
 Located in the lines above the class declaration.
 The special tokens are all optional.